Acura TL: 1998

-Second generation (UA4–UA5; 1999–2003)
+Second generation (1999; UA4, UA5)

-In 1998, Honda revealed the TL-X concept car, showing a preview of the second-generation TL which would debut in fall that year.
-The second-generation TL (now called 3.2 TL) was released in 1998 and was now derived off the US-market Honda Accord platform.
-It was available with a newly designed 3.2 L 225 hp (168 kW) SOHC VTEC J32 V6 mated to a four-speed electronic automatic transmission with SportShift.
+In 1998, Honda revealed the TL-X concept car, showing a preview of the second-generation TL which would debut in late 1998.
+The second-generation TL (became known as the 3.2 TL) was derived from the US-market Honda Accord platform.
+It was available with a newly designed 3.2 L 225 hp (168 kW) SOHC VTEC J32 V6 gasoline engine mated to a four-speed electronic automatic transmission with SportShift.

-The second-generation 3.2 TL (the 2.5 was dropped) was built in Marysville, Ohio, alongside the Honda Accord, at Marysville Auto Plant.
-These cars were imported into Japan and sold as Honda Inspire in the Honda Clio dealer network, and as Honda Saber in the Honda Verno dealer network.
+The second-generation 3.2 TL (the 2.5 was dropped) was built in Marysville, Ohio, at Marysville Auto Plant, alongside the Honda Accord.
+These cars were imported into Japan and sold as the Honda Inspire in the Honda Clio dealer network, and as the Honda Saber in the Honda Verno dealer network.
 The main difference between the two cars were the front grille; the Inspire and Saber were also available with a 2.5 L Honda J-series V6 exclusive to the Japanese market.

-The very first 1999 Acura TL (2G) was assembled on August 4, 1998.
+The first 1999 Acura TL was assembled on August 4, 1998.
 The only option on the sedan was a CD-based navigation system.
-The 1999 TL's navigation system stored the maps in zones; there were 5 different zones for the U.S. Starting with this generation, cabin air filters (also known as pollen filters) were installed as standard equipment and are located behind the glove compartment.
+The 1999 TL's navigation system stored the maps in zones; there were 5 different zones for the U.S. Starting with this generation, cabin air filters (also known as pollen filters) located behind the glove compartment were installed as standard equipment.